Codecademy/docs/README.md

 <img src="https://github.com/Codecademy/codepedia-content/blob/main/media-file-hosting/pull-request-ui.png" alt="Code block with Codebyte tags" width="800"/>

 ## Additional Notes
-- Please prioritize all course and skill path work over Codepedia.
-Codepedia is a great way to fit in extra hours, but only when you don’t have higher priority work to do!
+- Please prioritize all course and skill path work over Codecademy Docs.
+Codecademy Docs is a great way to fit in extra hours, but only when you don’t have higher priority work to do!
 - Please use the "Codepedia” Boomr Project for time spent on this content.
 - Remember, if you ever have any questions at all, we're there to help in #codepedia-production.
-Report bugs: #codepedia.
+Report bugs: #codecademy-docs.